 There are many ways to get CBD into your body, like tinctures and oils, but due to their low bioavailability, most of the CBD doesn’t get absorbed by the body and ends up just going to waste.

-That’s why we developed the Elon, a revolutionary new CBD delivery device that not only allows for more CBD to be absorbed than with tinctures, it’s also incredibly easy to use!
-Order an Elon Starter Kit today, and discover the sublime benefits of CBD.
+That’s why we developed the elon®, a revolutionary new CBD delivery device that not only allows for more CBD to be absorbed than with tinctures, it’s also incredibly easy to use!
+Order a Starter Bundle today, and discover the sublime benefits of CBD.